 These private tours depart from Akureyri.
-They are good choice if you want to get to some lesser known places in North Iceland.
-As they are private you can explore each location at your own pace.
+They are a good choice if you want to get to some lesser-known places in North Iceland.
+As they are private, you can explore each location at your own pace.

 Photography at Goðafoss Waterfall is hard to beat.
-Auroras over Goðafoss in the evening will make your Iceland Trip worthwhile.
-Don’t miss the opportunity for photographing Sunset, Sunrise and Northern lights (Winter only) at Goðafoss.
+Auroras over Goðafoss in the evening will make your Iceland trip worthwhile.
+Don’t miss the opportunity to photograph the sunset, sunrise, and northern lights (winter only) at Goðafoss.

-Note: access to Dettifoss is subject to road conditions.
-Most of the tours listed on this page can take you to the East side of the waterfall for most of the year.
-The West side of Dettifoss become accessible late June unless you have a helicopter, skidoo or superjeep.
+Note: Access to Dettifoss is subject to road conditions.
+Most of the tours listed on this page can take you to the east side of the waterfall for most of the year.
+The west side of Dettifoss becomes accessible late in June unless you have a helicopter, skidoo, or superjeep.

-Lake Myvatn also offers some photography although, I could never see it.
-There is a view of the whole lake from the Námafjall Mountain.
+Lake Myvatn also offers some photography, although I could never see it.
+There is a view of the whole lake from Námafjall Mountain.
 In good conditions, it can be worth stopping for photos.
-From the Námafjall road you will also see the Nature Baths which offer a similar experience to the Blue Lagoon, but at a fraction of the cost.
+From the Námafjall road, you will also see the Nature Baths, which offer a similar experience to the Blue Lagoon but at a fraction of the cost.

 North Iceland in the Summer

-In the Summer, the mountain roads open and allow access to many more great locations in North Iceland.
-With a Jeep tour you could experience vast stony deserts with mountain tracks designed by Whiskey drinkers lead to Iceland’s wildest geothermal hot-spots.
-Don’t forget your bathing costume because there are opportunities to soak in Geothermal pools.
-Feel the Earth tremble next to Europe’s most powerful waterfall.
-Cast your material possessions into the waterfall of the Gods and experience the best Whale Watching in Iceland from fabulous Husavik (original home of the Penis Museum).
+In the summer, the mountain roads open and allow access to many more great locations in North Iceland.
+With a Jeep tour, you could experience vast, stony deserts with mountain tracks designed by whisky drinkers leading to Iceland’s wildest geothermal hot-spots.
+Don’t forget your bathing costume because there are opportunities to soak in geothermal pools.
+Feel the earth tremble next to Europe’s most powerful waterfall.
+Cast your material possessions into the waterfall of the gods and experience the best whale watching in Iceland from the fabulous Husavik (original home of the Penis Museum).

 Experiencing sunsets and sunrises at these places can be hugely inspiring.
 Camping trips can follow the best of the midnight sun and give you lots of flexibility.
 If you are staying in Akureyri, you could do a series of day tours to capture all these unique and exciting locations in North Iceland.

-This is a collection of Multi-day tours that go all the way round Iceland.
-Most of these tour will follow the ring road and will always include Godofoss waterfall, Myvatn and Námaskarð Hverir.
+This is a collection of multi-day tours that go all the way around Iceland.
+Most of these tours will follow the Ring Road and will always include Godofoss waterfall, Myvatn and Námaskarð Hverir.